AbdulAHAD968/Encrypted-Chat-System/README.md

 ## 📦 File Structure

-- `creds.txt`: Stores user credentials in the format: `email, username, hashed password, salt`.
+- `updated_creds.txt`: Stores user credentials in the format: `email, username, hashed password, salt`.
+- `creds.txt`: Stores user credentials in the format: `email, username, text password`.
 - `Client.cpp`: Contains the logic for user interaction, registration, login, and encrypted message exchange.
 - `Server.cpp`: Manages user credentials, verifies login details, and facilitates encrypted communication.
+- `HEADER.h`: COntains all the libraries that were required for smooth workflow.
+- `ADMIN.h`: Contains all the admin functions like: `Remove user, Edit User, See User data, etc`.
+- `USER.h`: Contains all the user functions like: `Register, Login, and Chatting`.
+- `key_exchange.cpp`: Throgh classes visualize how the things work in Deffie Helmin Key Exchange Mechanism.
+- `deffie_helmin.cpp`: This was additional code.
+Here you can enter the final shared key and brute force the P, alpha, a, b, and both the public keys for that shared key.

 ## 🔧 Technologies Used
 - **C++**